-Nearly an hour later, Maka finds herself several outfits heavier, and in front of a surprisingly nice locker labeled "Kitten :3~."
-Maka frowns, but no matter how much trouble she'd gone through to pick out a suitable name for her alter ego, it didn't seem like her new boss was having any of it.
-She had also spent a lot of time and money picking out...work clothes.
-If she had known that Blair would decide to dress her, she wouldn't have bothered.
-She glares half-heartedly at the pile of micro plaid skirts and flimsy white button downs.
-It figures that she'd be regulated to a slutty version of her old school uniform.
+Nearly an hour later, Maka finds herself in front of a surprisingly nice locker labeled "Kitten" with a little heart doodled onto the end.
+She frowns at it, but no matter how many times she insisted her name was Honey, it didn't seem like her new boss was having any of it.
+She turns her half-hearted glare at the pile of plaid micro skirts and flimsy white button downs in her arms.
+If she had known that Blair would decide to dress her, she wouldn't have bothered with her pink-bagged shopping spree.
+It figures that she'd be regulated to the Leg Avenue equivalent of her old school uniform.

-While she's engaged in pouting at her locker, there's a faint laugh from behind her.
-Maka whips around, more startled than she wants to admit.
+She's busy pouting at her locker and trying to figure out how you're supposed to hang up her new "clothes" when there's a quiet chuckle from behind her.
+Maka whips around, heart caught in her throat.
 She could kick herself for being so lax in her scan of the room when she'd come in.
 She must have been really out of it to have missed the stunning blond.

-"How'd you know?"
-The blond smiles, and it's open and genuine in a way that Maka doesn't anticipate.
+The woman smiles, and it's open and genuine in a way that Maka isn't anticipating.